North by South East

 Here we go, we start off for a slow country drive through old Route 310.
 We pass the home of television’s cooking show “The Inn Chef”, former home of Broadway playwright Elmer Harris and actress Colleen Dewhurst, known as Inn at Bay Fortune, to saturate in lush rural landscapes dotted by villages, forest, marsh and seascapes.
-And Seaglass.

 From here, Pooles Corner its about 45 minutes to go directly back to town, making this North by Southeast A Tour A essentially over, save for the time to ride back.
 Depending on how we progressed and how long we stayed at attractions will determine the total time remaining, but you will be updated throughout your tour to keep it within your booked time.
 Extra time is usually available at the same hourly rate.